User Session Recording Technology for Security and Compliance Training Course

 Active Directory for Admins

-21 HoursThis instructor-led, live training in Slovakia (online or onsite) is designed for system administrators seeking to use Microsoft Active Directory for managing and securing data access.
+21 HoursThis instructor-led, live training in Slovakia (online or onsite) targets system administrators who wish to utilize Microsoft Active Directory to manage and secure data access.

 Network Security and Secure Communication